LGBTQ

 I help teens and adults who feel overwhelmed, scattered, or stuck start to feel more grounded and empowered.
 Many of my clients identify as neurodivergent or anxious and are looking for a therapist who understands their experience and offers warm, affirming support.
 I bring honesty, care, and a collaborative spirit to our work—creating a space where real growth can happen.

-Michael Dressman, CSWA
+Michael Dressman, LCSW

 I work with: